Tsunami-Digital-Initial-SetUP/autograding-example-java/README.md

 `gradle test`

 ### Notes
 - The JDK is installed on GitHub Actions machines, so you're also able to directly invoke `javac`, `java`, or any other CLI command included in the JDK.

+# Gradle does not work on repl